Satna: Maihar state

 Maihar State was a princely state in India during the British Raj.
 The state had an area of 1,050 square kilometres (407 sq mi), and a population of 63,702 in 1901.
 The state, which included the Tons River, consists mainly of alluvial soil covering sandstone, and is fertile except in the hilly district of the south.
 A large area was forested, and lumber provided a small export trade.

 The state was founded in 1778 by Rajput of the Kachwaha clan, who were granted land by the ruler of the nearby state of Orchha.
 From 1788 to 1790 Maihar State was occupied by Banda.
 The state became a princely state of British India in the early 19th century, and was administered as part of Bundelkhand Agency in the Central India Agency.
 In 1871 the eastern states of Bundelkhand Agency, including Maihar, were separated to form the new Bagelkhand Agency in Central India.
 In 1933 Maihar, along with ten other states in western Bagelkhand, were transferred back to the Bundelkhand Agency.

 The state suffered severely from famine in 1896–1897.
 Maihar became a station on the East Indian Railway (now the West Central Railway) line between Satna and Jabalpur, 156 kilometres (97 mi) north of Jabalpur.
 Extensive ruins of shrines and other buildings surround the town.
 As of 1940, it had a population of 79,558 and an area of 412 square miles.
 In 1948 Maihar was merged into India.

 Kothi state

 Kothi State was a princely state of the British Raj.
 It belonged to the Bagelkhand Agency of Central India.
 Its capital was at Kothi, in modern Satna district of Madhya Pradesh.
 It was a relatively small Sanad state of about 438 km2 with a population of 19,112 inhabitants in 1901.
 The state's territory divided neighbouring Sohawal State in two parts.
 Kothi State was founded at an uncertain date by a Rajput ruler who expelled the former Bharr ruler of the area.

-Towards the beginning of the nineteenth century, and in much the same manner as neighboring Sohawal, Kothi became a British protectorate initially subordinate to Panna State.
+Towards the beginning of the nineteenth century, and in much the same manner as neighbouring Sohawal, Kothi became a British protectorate initially subordinate to Panna State.
 However, a separate sanad was granted to Rais Lal Duniyapati Singh in 1810.
 The last ruler of Kothi signed the instrument of accession to the Indian Union on 1 January 1950.